 - Identify an internal working group involving subject matter experts on budget, pension, operations, legal etc. to actively review the disclosure and consider whether it is accurate and complete.

 - Consult offering documents of peer issuers for an overview of topics covered.

 - Include management (people in positions of authority) in the preparation and review process whenever possible to ensure a big-picture perspective.
 Identify issuer representatives to certify as to the material accuracy of data included in the offering documents and the completeness of the offering documents.

 - Provide sufficient training to participants in the internal working group regarding market expectations and regulatory guidelines to understand ramifications of omissions.

-- Consider whether the information provides the investor with a coherent and comprehensive understanding of the issuer and the credit.
-More is not necessarily better.
+- Consider whether the information provides the investor with a coherent and comprehensive understanding of the issuer and the credit..
 Be clear and concise.

-- Inform members of the governing body of the expected issuance and provide them with an opportunity to review primary market offering documents.
+- When seeking approval/authorization for the debt issuance , provide members of the governing body an opportunity to review primary market offering documents.

 - Determine how external parties such as bond counsel, disclosure counsel, municipal advisors, underwriters or underwriters counsel participate in the diligence review.
 Understand the regulatory requirements of each party.
 For example, in a negotiated sale, underwriters will likely require a due diligence call or meeting.

 The POS is the published offering document that contains information regarding the securities and the issuer that would be considered to be important for investors.
 It is electronically distributed prior to the sale and pricing of the securities for review and consideration by potential underwriters and investors.
 The specific information included in a POS as well as the order of that information within the document will vary widely based on issuer historical practices, regional norms, and industry expectations.